 One thing to hold in your heart is that these tiny tales are most important for children birth through 9 years, for 2 reasons; the support they give children to have deeper more rhythmical breathing, and for the repetition of glorious consonants, the formative part of language they offer all children's language development.

-March 20, 2022 - our Spring Mini Puppet Boot Camp on Nursery Rhyme Puppetry - a 4 week Therapeutic Tool box immersion into this wonderful theme - Click Here for details - Available for you now, and you can work at your own best schedule, the course is yours to keep.
+Learn about our Mini Puppet Boot Camp on Nursery Rhyme Puppetry - a 4 week Therapeutic Tool box immersion into this wonderful theme - Click Here for details - Available for you now, and you can work at your own best schedule, the course is yours to keep.

 Sign up for our FREE email Puppetry Arts Newsletter, with puppet articles, children's stories, upcoming events, free tutorials and SuperSave courses.
 Click Here to sign up